1. Academic Validation

 Abstract

 Natural killer (NK) cells are part of the innate immune response and play a crucial role in the defense against tumors and virus-infected cells.
-Their effector functions include the specific killing of target cells, as well as the modulation of other immune cells by cytokine release.
+Their effector functions include the specific killing of target cells, as well as the modulation of Other immune cells by cytokine release.
 Kinases constitute a relevant part in signaling, are prime targets in drug research and the protein kinase inhibitor Dasatinib is already used for immune-modulatory therapies.
 In this study, we tested the effects of the kinase inhibitors CK59 and CID755673.
 These inhibitors are directed against Calmodulin kinase II (CaMKII; CK59) and PKD family kinases (CID755673) that were previously suggested as novel components of NK activation pathways.
 Here, we use a multi-parameter, FACS-based assay to validate the influence of CK59 and CID755673 on the effector functions of primary NK cells.
 Treatment with CK59 and CID755673 indeed resulted in a significant dose-dependent reduction of NK cell degranulation markers and cytokine release in freshly isolated Peripheral blood mononuclear cell populations from healthy blood donors.
 These results underline the importance of CaMKII for NK cell signaling and suggest protein kinase D2 as a novel signaling component in NK cell activation.
 Notably, kinase inhibition studies on pure NK cell populations indicate significant donor variations.

 Keywords